rgdaddio/riscv_stuff/README.md

 # riscv_stuff
 RISC-V assembly code examples.
-Files with the _t are runnable in the RISC-V simulator Spike.
+Files with hifive in the name are runnable on the RISC-V HiFive 1 board, those without the HiFive are runnable in the RISC-V Spike simulator.

 If you don't have a toolchain or simulator you can pull them from github (see below) And follow the easy instructions